zsd7200/SuperSmashBot/README.md

 # Super Smash Bot
 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

+##### The actual .js file for the bot will be posted as soon as the rankings are fully implemented.

 A Discord bot for competitive Super Smash Bros. content and for fun.

 Programmed in JavaScript using [Discord.js 11.2.1](https://discord.js.org).